-First you want to meter for the sky.
-Say your lucky and it is one second (this won’t happen).
-Next meter for the land, subject or what ever.
+First, you want to meter for the sky.
+Say you’re lucky and it is one second (this won’t happen).
+Next meter for the land, subject, or whatever.
 Perfect, it meters for 2 seconds (what an ideal scenario).

-Next you are going to block the area of the sky for a period of time while you take the exposure.
-Following our perfect scenario you will make a 2 second exposure in total.
-Setup with your clock in hand and place the card over sky portion with a slight over lap of the land.
+Next, you are going to block the area of the sky for a period of time while you take the exposure.
+Following our perfect scenario, you will make a 2-second exposure in total.
+Setup with your clock in hand and place the card over the sky portion with a slight overlap of the land.
 Cover the area for the first 1 second of the exposure.
-At that point move the card upwards in a sweeping motion, removing it form the image area (this will help create a more natural gradation).
+At that point move the card upwards in a sweeping motion, removing it from the image area (this will help create a more natural gradation).

-Now this is not proper technique by any means.
+Now, this is not a proper technique by any means.
 It will take a lot of tries before you are able to get acceptable results.
 But if you are stuck it can produce great results with a lot of patience, of course.
 Heck, pixels are free anyway.

 I just love butterfly clips.
-They make my job so much easier in co many different ways.
+They make my job so much easier in so many different ways.
 Below are a few of the applications you can use these great inventions for.